Wall-E28/cryptocurrencies/README.md

 ## Overview

-The purpose of this project is the create a report for an investment bank interested in offering a new cryptocurrancy investment profolio.
+The purpose of this project is the create a report for an investment bank interested in offering a new cryptocurrency investment portfolio.
 The report includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
 In order to complete this project, I am performing unsupervised machine learning functions on data provided by CryptoCompare.

 ## Results